uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 1. Highlight the data in "Format_ID_Sizes" in the Ranges spreadsheet and insert a Clustered Column graph.
 2. Rename the title to "Size per Unique Format".
-3. Remove the label on the X axis.
-4. Label the y-axis "Number of Formats".
-5. Reformat following the Formatting Guide (above).
+3. Reformat following the Formatting Guide (above).

 Also update the number and percentage of format identifications that have fewer than 10 GB, which is the smallest range in "Format_ID_Sizes", and the number and percentage with more than 10 TB, which combines the two largest ranges in "Format_ID_Sizes".